susanev/whatcat/README.md

-# What Cat are You?
+# Wut sheep are you?

-This is the repo for the demo of http://whatcat.azurewebsites.net/ :D
+This is the repo for the demo of https://wutsheep.azurewebsites.net/ :D

 This project is a modified version of https://github.com/hxlnt/aifunclub/